Sweeten’s 2020 cost guide to home remodeling in Los Angeles, including kitchen, bath, and whole-home (plus ADUs and permit tips!)

 - Mid-range bathroom remodel: $26,000—$38,000 (based on a 35-sq-ft space)

-Keep in mind that every professional contractor will want to have a detailed conversation and inspection of your home before developing an estimate specific to your needs and wants.
+Keep in mind that every professional contractor will want to have a detailed conversation with you.
+They will also inspect your home before developing an estimate specific to your needs and wants.

-What a home remodel costs per square foot
+How much a Los Angeles remodel costs per square foot

 It’s no secret that Los Angeles is one of the pricier areas in the United States when it comes to real estate.
-That is also reflected in the cost of renovations.
-While kitchen and baths are the most popular renovations, many homeowners also do exterior upgrades and garage conversions to create additional living space.
+However, the housing stock in the area is fairly new.
+It won’t experience behind-the-wall issues that are often found in older structures.
+Kitchen and baths are the most popular renovations.
+Exterior upgrades and garage conversions are on the uptick to create additional living space.

 On average, many Sweeten projects can range from $100 to $400+ psf.
 Typically, dry rooms (i.e., living rooms and bedrooms) are cheaper to renovate than wet rooms (i.e., kitchen and baths), and Sweeten contractor Brett estimates that while dry rooms are at the lower end of the range, the wet rooms are closer to $400 psf to start.

 We also checked in with L.A.-based interior designer Haley Weidenbaum on how interior designers calculate fees.
 She explains, “Typically for renovations projects, I will charge a flat fee.
-This is beneficial for both designer and client because it allows the designer to work more freely and allows for much more transparency between the designer and client.
-However, it is important for both parties to agree on a scope of work so that everyone is on the same page and understands what is included under this flat fee.”
+This is beneficial for both designer and client.
+It allows the designer to work more freely and offers more transparency between the designer and the client.
+However, it is important for both parties to agree on a scope of work.
+Everyone should be on the same page and understand what is included under this flat fee.”

-- Low-end kitchen: Sweeten kitchen remodels can start at $130—$200 or from $26,000 up to $40,000 for 200 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Minor kitchen: Sweeten kitchen remodels can start at $135 or from $26,993 up to $40,000 for 200 square feet.
+The finishes would be budget-friendly from retailers such as Home Depot.
 This budget includes budget finishes, laminate countertops, and mid-range sink and faucet finishes.

-- Mid-range kitchen: Remodeling’s Cost vs. Value report puts a typical mid-range kitchen renovation at $380 psf or $76,220 total, as an average for Los Angeles.
-These figures are based on a 200-square-foot kitchen with 30 linear feet of cabinetry and countertops, semi-custom wooden cabinets, an island, and laminate countertops.
+Remodeling’s Cost vs. Value report puts a typical mid-range kitchen renovation at $ 389 psf or $77,767 total, as an average for Los Angeles.
+A 200-square-foot kitchen would include 30 linear feet of cabinetry and countertops, semi-custom wooden cabinets, an island, and laminate countertops.
 It also includes custom lighting, resilient flooring, and paint.

-- High-end kitchen: Projects on the higher end of the scale can tally up to $150,302, based on the Cost vs. Value report.
+- High-end kitchen: Projects on the higher end of the scale can start at $100,000.
 A large part of that cost can be in custom cabinetry.
 Sweeten contractors Anna and Vahik estimates that a high-end renovation averages upwards of $100,000.

 - Low-end bathroom: A lower-end bathroom renovation at 35 square feet, including demo, plumbing work, and new finishes, starts at $15,000 and can reach $25,000, according to the Sweeten contractors.
 Bathrooms in this category typically lean on big-box stores like Lowe’s or Home Depot to source the majority of materials.

-- Mid-range bathroom: A mid-range bathroom in Los Angeles will cost on average between $26,000 to $38,000, according to the Cost vs. Value report, which is $740 to $1,086 psf for a 35-square-foot bathroom.
-This includes replacing all fixtures, solid-surface vanity and integrated sink, recessed medicine cabinet with light, ceramic tile floor, and a 30” x 60” tub.
+- Mid-range bathroom: A mid-range bathroom in Los Angeles will cost on average between $26,000 to $38,000.
+According to the Cost vs. Value, the cost is $740 to $1,086 psf for a 35-square-foot bathroom.
+All fixtures are replaced featuring solid-surface vanity and integrated sink, recessed medicine cabinet with light, ceramic tile floor, and a 30” x 60” tub.

-- High-end bathroom: That same report put a high-end bathroom renovation and expansion at $76,973, based on a bathroom expanded from 35 to 100 square feet.
-It worked out to be $770 psf; this is slightly higher than average budgets for some of the upscale bathrooms Sweeten contractors have worked on, which have cost around $55,000 to start for the high end.
+- High-end bathroom: The average cost Sweeten contractors report working on for upscale bathrooms start around $55,000.
+Remodeling’s Cost vs Value puts a high-end bathroom renovation and expansion at $76,973.
+This is based on a bathroom expanded from 35 to 100 square feet.
+It worked out to be $770 psf.

 With that budget, clients are looking at faucets that can cost $2,000 per piece, marble flooring, custom vanities, built-in medicine cabinets, a rain shower, and top-of-the-line lighting fixtures.
 At times, those pricey finishing materials can amount to half the budget.
 Whether it is low-end or high-end, a good general contractor can work with a reasonable budget and strategize how clients can get what they want.